SaingHmineTun/TMKTypingTutor/README.md

 ## Credits

-We would like to thank the following people for their contributions to this project:
+We would like to thank thefollowing people for their contributions to this project:

 - **LMS School for English (ႁူင်းႁဵၼ်းလူင်မူႉ)**
   For the various support from Venerable Mendaka and Fohn C Kham.

-- **Shan Institute of Information Technology (SIIT)** For the various advice from Sai Zom Tai and Sai Mawn Kham.
+-**Shan Institute of Information Technology (SIIT)** For the various advice from Sai Zom Tai and Sai Mawn Kham.

 - **Jao Kunheing (A J Kunheing)**
   For providing fonts to use in this project

 - **Jao Tai Num**
-  For the help with Namkhone Keyboard and tutorials for Level 4 in it.
+  For the helpwith Namkhone Keyboard and tutorials for Level 4 in it.

 - **Sai Tawng Pha (PL Dev)**
   For the idea to create the keyboard and many uncountable helps and supports